dishantzaveri/MealNutritionAnalysis/README.md

   - **Rolling Variance**: Highlighted the importance of glucose dynamics in metabolic responses.
   - **Image Embeddings**: Captured crucial visual information about meal composition.

+### Complete Workflow

+The following outlines the entire approach implemented in this project:

+1. **Data Preparation**:
+   - Loaded datasets from CSV files and performed modality-specific preprocessing.
+   - Ensured all features were aligned by participant ID and date.

+2. **Feature Engineering**:
+   - Designed temporal and statistical features for CGM data.
+   - Extracted meaningful embeddings from meal images.
+   - Applied scaling and one-hot encoding for demographics and gut health data.

+3. **Model Development**:
+   - Implemented EfficientNetB0 for image feature extraction.
+   - Built a custom neural network to merge features from all modalities.
+   - Trained the model using RMSRE as the loss function.

+4. **Evaluation and Results Analysis**:
+   - Evaluated model performance using validation RMSRE.
+   - Fine-tuned hyperparameters and retrained for optimal performance.

+### Video Explanation

+For a detailed walkthrough of the project, refer to the video demonstration: [Project Video](https://drive.google.com/file/d/1BuZkIPveY7Qb6t8KGPqV1t7jcfITvBZE/view?usp=sharing)

 ## Challenges

 1. **Heterogeneous Data**: